Sixteen 'summits' in Germany

 Path to the summit

-The path that leads to the real summit seems 'flat' in comparision.
+The path that leads to the real summit seems 'flat' in comparison.

 View from summit